theramiyer/blog/_posts/2019/2019-08-10-kashmir-and-article-370.md

 Effectively, there were two systems in place now.
 The people of Jammu and Kashmir would follow what their constitution says.
 The Constitution of India adopted the Constitution of Jammu and Kashmir.
 Any amendments that the government made to our constitution did not directly apply to the state of Jammu and Kashmir.
 The bill went to the Constituent Assembly of Jammu and Kashmir, and after the Assembly passed it there, their constitution received the amendment, and the bill came into effect after that.

 In other words, Jammu and Kashmir operated as almost a separate country, who had sworn allegiance to India.
 They had their own flag, and their own constitution.
 The people born in Jammu and Kashmir became citizens of Jammu and Kashmir first, and then, India.
 Until 1954, Kashmiris did not even automatically become citizens of India.
-And until the sixties, Jammu and Kashmir would elect the Prime Minister of Jammu and Kashmir, not the Chief Minister; A practice that had stopped in the other provinces in 1950---after the formation of the Republic of India.
+And until the sixties, Jammu and Kashmir would elect the Prime Minister of Jammu and Kashmir, not the Chief Minister; a practice that had stopped in the other provinces in 1950---after the formation of the Republic of India.

 Over time, though, the power of Article 370 has gotten eroded.
 Nehru himself admitted to this in 1963.
-The Article also gives the President of India the power to bring changes to the Article by a presidential order (why, this is how Article 35A got added in the first place).
+The Article also gives the President of India the power to bring changes to the Article by a presidential order (why, this is how Article 35<span class='small-caps'>A</span> got added in the first place).

 The government has also used Article 370 to extend provisions of our constitution to Jammu and Kashmir, a whopping forty-five times.
 Our constitution contains the Union List, which are aspects that the Constitution controls, also known as subjects.
 Ninety-four out of ninety-seven subjects in the Union List of the Constitution now directly apply to Jammu and Kashmir (without the necessity of consulting with its constituent assembly).
 Over 65% of the articles in the Constitution are directly applicable in Jammu and Kashmir.

 Question: was "scrapping" Article 370 such a big deal after all?

-Coming to Article 35A, one of the paragraphs in the Instrument of Accession protects the rights of the domiciles of Jammu & Kashmir.
-Article 35A is almost a repetition of it.
-Which brings us to the question, did it matter that Article 35A got scrapped?
+Coming to Article 35<span class='small-caps'>A</span>, one of the paragraphs in the Instrument of Accession protects the rights of the domiciles of Jammu & Kashmir.
+Article 35<span class='small-caps'>A</span> is almost a repetition of it.
+Which brings us to the question, did it matter that Article 35<span class='small-caps'>A</span> got scrapped?

 Another point to note is that Article 370 is not technically "gone" (and that is good); the case now is that the state of Jammu and Kashmir is no more a special state.
 If Article 370 were no more, Jammu and Kashmir will no more be ours.
 No, not that J&K will want to separate, but because Article 370 is the single little thread that joins Jammu and Kashmir to us, if the Instrument of Accession and the authority of Maharaja Hari Singh comes into question.
 The Article should _not_ "get scrapped".
 Remember, we have not yet held the plebiscite.
 If the people of Jammu and Kashmir choose to stay with India through the plebiscite, there would then be no need of Article 370; that is the situation in which there will be no need of Article 370 for Jammu and Kashmir to be part of India.